Palatinate (colour)

 Palatinate or palatinate purple is a purple colour associated with Durham University and the County and City of Durham.
 The term has been used to refer to a number of different shades of purple.
 The Oxford English Dictionary defines it as a "light purple or lavender colour", which is used for Durham (and Newcastle) academic hoods.
 For corporate purposes Durham University uses a darker shade.

 A separate colour, 'palatinate blue', is derived from the coat of arms of County Durham.
 The name 'Palatinate' in both instances alludes to the historic status of Durham as a County Palatine.

 Use

 Palatinate is widely used in the academic dress and sport kits of Durham University and in the faculties of medicine and law at Newcastle University (having been used for degrees in those faculties when Newcastle University was a college of Durham University).
-It was also formerly used (from 1894) in the BA and MA hoods of Trinity College (Connecticut).
+It was also formerly used (from 1894) in the BA and MA hoods of Trinity College (Connecticut), and the lavender colour used in the academic dress of the University of Portsmouth for degrees in architecture "is in fact Palatinate purple from Durham" according to its designer, Adrian Dorber.
 As used in academic dress, the colour is said to be "best described as 'a soft mauve.

 The Durham BSc hood, "Palatinate silk, bound with white fur, and with a scarlet band half-an-inch wide next to the fur".

 Durham University cricketers wearing palatinate kit for a Twenty20 match against Northumbria University at The Racecourse.

 The choir of Durham Cathedral have worn robes of "the purple of the Palatinate" since the 1930s.